About the Detroit Bible Institute

 Additional Theological Positions

-Prosperity, poverty & stewardship: That God guarantees health & wealth in this life through faith (prosperity gospel), or that godliness can only be found in willing poverty (poverty gospel), are considered aberrations of Scripture.
-The proper interpretation of Scripture is stewardship, which is a recognition that God is the owner of everything and in His sovereignty materially provides as He wills to each person, and that person is accountable for how he honors God with all that God has given to him.
+Prosperity, poverty & stewardship: The teaching that God guarantees health & wealth in this life through faith (prosperity gospel), or that godliness can only be found in willing poverty (poverty gospel), are considered aberrations of Scripture.
+The proper interpretation of Scripture on financial matters is stewardship, which is a recognition that God is the owner of everything and in His sovereignty materially provides as He wills for each person, and that each person is accountable for how he/she honors God with all that God has given to him/her.
 While we may teach about the above aberrations, we do not endorse them as a scriptural position.
 (1 Tim.
 6:3-10; Prov.
 30:7-9; Gen. 13:2; Matt.
-8:20)
+8:20).

-Human life & sexuality: Scripture teaches that man is made in the image of God, and that God designed Him expressly for uniting in marriage to a woman and reproducing other image-bearers.
-The direction of scripture never changes on the issues that innocent human life is sacred and therefore should not be terminated by humankind, and that sexuality is designed to be expressed between one man and one woman in the bonds of marriage.
-Any other teaching on these issues is an aberration of Scripture.
+Human life & sexuality: Scripture teaches that mankind (i.e., all humanity as biological male and female) is made in the image of God, and that God designed mankind expressly for uniting in marriage to a woman and reproducing other image-bearers.
+Innocent human life is sacred and therefore should not be terminated by humankind (i.e., murder), and human sexuality is designed to be expressed between one man and one woman in the bonds of marriage.
+Any teaching or practice that contradicts or compromises these truths is an aberration of Scripture.
 While we may teach about these aberrations, we do not endorse them as a scriptural position.
 (Gen. 1:26-28; Ex.
 20:13; Ps.
 139:13-16; Lev.
 18:22; Matt.
 19:4-6; Rom.
 1:24-27; 1 Cor 5:9-11, 6:9-10; 1 Tim.
 1:10; Heb.
-12:16, 13:4; Rev. 21:8, 22:15)
+12:16, 13:4; Rev. 21:8, 22:15).

-Calvinism & Arminianism: Whether or not salvation is irresistible & irreversible (the Calvinist position) or can be resisted & repudiated through apostasy (as in the Arminian position), along with various other characteristics of these positions, are respected as various views held within the historic Christian Church, provided that the heresy of Pelagianism (that man is able to receive salvation because of his own moral strength) is not embraced, which is expressly denied by Scripture (Eph.
+Calvinism & Arminianism: WWhether or not salvation is irresistible & irreversible (the Calvinist position) or can be resisted & repudiated through apostasy (as in the Arminian position), along with various other characteristics of these positions, are views respected as held within the historic Christian Church, provided that the heresy of Pelagianism (that human beings are able to receive salvation because of their own moral strength or efforts) is not embraced, which is expressly denied by Scripture (Eph.
 2:8-10; Titus 3:4-7).
 We seek to inform students that the Calvinist/Arminian positions are in-house questions that the Church can debate, but need not divide over.

 The perpetuity of spiritual gifts: Whether the gifts & manifestations stated in Scripture and given by the Holy Spirit to believers are continuing (continuationism) or have ceased (cessationism), are respected as various views held within the historic Christian Church.
 We seek to inform students that this is an in-house question that the Church can debate, but need not divide over.